Dashboard Tooltips: Post-Purchase User Journey

-These examples are from a comp.
-I worked on this with the cross-functional UX writing team that I created, which included UX designers and content managers.
-The data shows how many users there are at both the district and school levels and how many teachers have created classes.
+The data shows how many users there are at both the district and school levels and how many teachers have “created classes.”
 Educators must create an instance in the program for each of their classes before they can teach the program.
 If an educator hasn’t created a class, they’re not active, even if they’ve created an account on the site.

 The first “title” line in each tooltip is title case and in most cases is the same as the wording of the label or button the tooltip is explaining.
 When they’re not the same, we were truncating for space or using different wording to add context.